okdaithi/profile-kickstart/content/home/about.md

 # Biography

-Daithí Ó Gliasáin is director at CPKS (InfoSec consultancy) & The Flux Foundation (educational NFP).
-His interests include decision models, encryption protocols, governance, game theory, shiraz, sunsets & yoga.
+Daithí Ó Gliasáin is an independent consultant at CPKS (organisation strategy & infomation security) & Director at The Flux Foundation (democracy-focused NFP).